What Is a Sequence in Music?

 A sequence is a series of musical notes or a series of chords that have been repeated in a row or played in a certain order.
 They help provide rhythm and harmony in music.
 By raising or lowering each note by the same interval, all notes sound harmonious and related.

-In this article, I will explain what a music sequence is and its purpose in music.
+In this article, I’ll cover what a music sequence is and why it’s important in music, using simple language for everyone to understand.

 What is the Purpose of a Sequence in Music?

-The most common use of a sequence is to make a melody.
+The primary purpose of a sequence is to create a tune.

 How to Create a Sequence for Music Production